Tour of Tenerife & El Teide

 Introduction

-As with all of our Classic Cols style holidays, this itinerary has been carefully crafted to showcase the best of Tenerife.
-We probe the quiet, hidden corners of the island as well as giving you the opportunity to take on the infamous Mt Teide (up various routes), one of the longest climbs in Europe.
+With a perfect climate for cycling (average temperature 18-20°C), dramatic scenery, and smooth roads, it’s easy to see why Tenerife in the Canary Islands is one of the world’s top winter cycling destinations.
+Amateur and professional cyclists alike migrate to the island between October and April and as such, the island has developed a worthy reputation as one of the best places to ride a bike.
+As with all Marmot Classic style holidays, this itinerary has been carefully crafted to showcase the best of Tenerife.
+We probe the quiet, hidden corners of the island as well as giving you the opportunity to climb Mt Teide (up various routes), one of the longest climbs in Europe.
 Naturally, you traverse the Teide National Park, but you also get to explore the rugged mountainous extremities of the island.

 Departure Dates & Prices